IBM/MAX-Image-Segmenter/README.md

 | 6  | bus         | 13 | horse       | 20 | tv          |

 The model files are hosted on IBM Cloud Object Storage.
 The code in this repository deploys the model as a web service in a Docker container.
-This repository was developed as part of the [IBM Code Model Asset Exchange](https://developer.ibm.com/code/exchanges/models/).
+This repository was developed as part of the [IBM Code Model Asset Exchange](https://developer.ibm.com/code/exchanges/models/) and the public API is powered by [IBM Cloud](https://ibm.biz/Bdz2XM).

 ## Model Metadata